History of English cricket (1801–1825): The Bs

 Matches during this period were arranged on an ad hoc basis and many teams were invitation XIs, some of them given unusual names.
 One of these, created in 1805, was "The Bs", although it was not a one-off and reformed several times until 1832.
 Billy Beldham, for example, played for The Bs four times.
 Their most famous match was on 12–14 June 1810, against England at Lord's Old Ground.
 The Bs were two men short and were joined by John Wells and James Lawrell as given men.
 According to Haygarth, Lawrell was only involved because he had backed the team: "certainly not for his excellence as a cricketer, as in the case of Wells".

 The Bs batted first and scored 137.
 In reply, England were dismissed for 100.
 With a lead of 37 in difficult batting conditions, the Bs were in a strong position as they began their second innings.
 Any hopes they had of making a decent total quickly disappeared as they were bowled out for only 6.
 Five of their runs were scored by Wells (4) and Lawrell (1); only one B, Samuel Bridger, scored a run, though John Bentley was the not out batsman and E. H. Budd was absent injured.
 There were only three scoring shots because Wells hit a boundary.
 John Hammond dismissed at least six of the nine batsmen who were out, including five bowled.
 Chasing a total of 44 runs to win, England soon lost their first four wickets, but Robert Robinson scored 23 not out and they won by 6 wickets.

-The Bs total of 6 is sometimes listed as the world record for the lowest innings total in first-class cricket, but the match was played long before the official commencement of first-class cricket and is not recognised by either Wisden or Playfair, among others.
-(Note: Some eleven-a-side matches played 1772–1863 have been rated "first-class" by certain sources, but there was no such standard at the time.
-The term came into common use from around 1864 and was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
-The ruling was effective from the beginning of the 1895 season.
-Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as top-class or, at least, historically significant.)
+The Bs total of 6 is sometimes listed as the world record for the lowest innings total, but the match was played long before the official commencement of first class cricket and is not recognised by either Wisden or Playfair, among others.
+(Note: Some eleven-a-side matches played from 1772 to 1863 have been rated "first-class" by certain sources.
+However, the term only came into common use around 1864, when overarm bowling was legalised.
+It was formally defined as a standard by a meeting at Lord's, in May 1894, of Marylebone Cricket Club (MCC) and the county clubs which were then competing in the County Championship.
+The ruling was effective from the beginning of the 1895 season, but pre-1895 matches of the same standard have no official definition of status because the ruling is not retrospective.
+Matches of a similar standard since the beginning of the 1864 season are generally considered to have an unofficial first-class status.
+Pre-1864 matches which are included in the ACS' "Important Match Guide" may generally be regarded as important or, at least, historically significant.
+For further information, see First-class cricket.)